doolin/patentprocessor/README.markdown

 **You must rebase before issuing a pull request: `git pull --rebase <upstream> master`**.

+### Coding style

+Start with [PEP8](http://www.python.org/dev/peps/pep-0008/).
+A very large number of extremely intelligent software engineers working at the wealthiest corporations on the planet have more or less agreed on a standard set of conventions allowing J. Random Coder (that's you and I) to read and write Python like the Big Boys and Girls (PyLadies!).
+It *highly* unlikely we can improve on these guidelines.

+That said, rules are rules and exists to broken once in a while.
+So, optimize for readability.
+Specifically:

+* Use vowels, not secret shorthand 1337 cmptr cd fr nmng vrbls.
+* Line length to 80 characters, no more.

 ## Configuring the Preprocessing Environment

 In order to properly configure the preprocessing environment, the end user must